jnager/tutorial/en/django_start_project/README.md

 > **Note**: If you're using a Chromebook, add this line at the bottom of your settings.py file:
 > `MESSAGE_STORAGE = 'django.contrib.messages.storage.session.SessionStorage'`
+> If you're using CodeAnywhere, you also need to add your Container link to the `ALLOWED_HOSTS`.
+It will look like this:
+> `ALLOWED_HOSTS = ['127.0.0.1', '.pythonanywhere.com', 'django-<personalized-user-info>.codeanyapp.com']`

 ## Set up a database